postgresml/postgresml/README.md

     {"label": "NEGATIVE", "score": 0.9903519749641418}
 ]
 ```

-A fine-tune checkpoint of DistilBERT-base-uncased that is tuned on Stanford Sentiment Treebank(sst2) is used as a default <a href="https://huggingface.co/distilbert-base-uncased-finetuned-sst-2-english" target="_blank">model</a> for text classification.
+The default <a href="https://huggingface.co/distilbert-base-uncased-finetuned-sst-2-english" target="_blank">model</a> used for text classification is a fine-tuned version of DistilBERT-base-uncased that has been specifically optimized for the Stanford Sentiment Treebank dataset (sst2).

-*SQL query using specific model*
+*Sentiment Analysis using specific model*

 To use one of the over 19,000 models available on Hugging Face, include the name of the desired model and its associated task as a JSONB object in the SQL query.
 For example, if you want to use a RoBERTa <a href="https://huggingface.co/models?pipeline_tag=text-classification" target="_blank">model</a> trained on around 40,000 English tweets and that has POS (positive), NEG (negative), and NEU (neutral) labels for its classes, include this information in the JSONB object when making your query.